technomancy/bussard/doc/intro.md

 # Welcome to Bussard!

 If you're just getting started, you'll want to acquaint yourself with the flight controls first.
-Right now you're reading this in repl mode, which is a console in which you can interact with your ship's onboard computer.
+Right now you're reading this in console mode, which is a console in which you can interact with your ship's onboard computer.
 You'll want to hit ESC to get back to flight mode, and ~ will get you back here.